 With the increasing complexity and sophistication of large-scale websites and applications, the lines between information architecture (IA) and interaction design (IxD) have been blurred significantly.
 In the software and mobile app space, these two go hand in hand.
-At CURTIS Digital, we don’t do one without the other, but we still feel it’s good to talk about the one without the other.
+At CURTIS Digital, we don’t do one without the other, but we still feel it’s helpful to discuss each individually.

 At CURTIS Digital, all elements of IxD are considered throughout the User Experience Design process and then fully realized during visual design.